paulomarconi/prefix-suffix_renamer/README.md

 ## Motivation

-Although there are sofisticated tools to organize documents such as Mendeley or Zotero, some users still prefer the classic Windows Explorer folder/document organization structure.
+Although there are sophisticated tools to organize documents such as Mendeley or Zotero, some users still prefer the classic Windows Explorer folder/document organization structure.
 This tool helps you to quickly rename new academic PDF files based on their content type such as Book, Paper, Thesis, Report, etc., while automatically adding the publication year as a prefix and the author’s name can be added as suffix, making manual organization faster and more consistent.

 ## Features

 - Add predefined prefixes or suffixes to file names according to a list of options.
 - Install or uninstall the context menu entries for quick access.
 - Automatically handles file name conflicts by appending a counter to the new file name.
--

 ## Requirements

 - Python 3.x